rsc-cis233da-in-v9/Lsn0-Project-Template/README.md

 ## Project Directions
 1. Now that you have the repo for this activity, **use GitHub Desktop to clone the repo to your course folder**.
-   > If you need a refresher on how to do this, refer to the [How To: Clone a Repo with GitHub Desktop](https://riosalado.coursearc.com/content/cis-public/git-github-and-vs-code/using-git-github-and-vs-code#How-To-Clone-a-Repo-with-GitHub-Desktop) tutorial in the lesson material.
+   > If you need a refresher on how to do this, refer to the [How To: Clone a Repo with GitHub Desktop](https://riosalado.coursearc.com/content/cis-public/git-github-and-vs-code/working-on-activities-and-assignments#How-To-Clone-and-Open-a-Repo) tutorial in the lesson material.
 2. Once you have cloned the repo, **open the repo within VS Code**.
-   > If you need a refresher on how to do this, refer to the [How To: Open a Repo in VS Code](https://riosalado.coursearc.com/content/cis-public/git-github-and-vs-code/using-git-github-and-vs-code#How-To-Open-a-Repo-in-VS-Code) tutorial in the lesson material.
 3. Open this `Readme.md` file in VS Code by right clicking on the file and selecting the **Open Preview** option.
    1. This will let you view the directions in VS Code instead of within GitHub.
    2. You can do this for all future assignments.